gershnik/wsdd-native/README.md

 sudo service wsddn reload
 ```

-Configuration file will be at `/usr/local/etc/wsddn.conf`.
+The configuration file will be at `/usr/local/etc/wsddn.conf`.
 Comments inside indicate available options and their meaning.
-You can also use `man wsddn` to learn about configuration or see an online version [here][manpage] or [here](doc/wsddn.8.adoc)
+You can also use `man wsddn` to learn about configuration or see an online version [here][manpage] or [here](doc/wsddn.8.adoc).

-Log file is located at `/var/log/wsddn.log`.
-Log file rotation is configured via `newsylogd`.
-To modify rotation settings edit `/usr/local/etc/newsyslog.conf.d/wsddn.conf`
+The log file is located at `/var/log/wsddn.log`.
+Log file rotation is configured via `newsyslogd`.
+To modify rotation settings, edit `/usr/local/etc/newsyslog.conf.d/wsddn.conf`.

 </details>